haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 ```
 Notes:
 ```
-  # ends a RAM script
+  # end the current script and delete the Wonder Card script
 ```
 </details>